BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 ## The template is a quick and easy way to build a user interface for an ESP32 project.

-   - You only have to modify the telnetCommandHandlerCallback function to buld the Telnet user interface for your project.
+   - You only have to modify the telnetCommandHandlerCallback function to build the Telnet user interface for your project.

    - You only have to modify the httpRequestHandler function to build the WEB user interface for your project.
 If you want a nice stylish look and feel there is also a FTP server built into the template so you can upload larger HTML files.